Bayer 04 Leverkusen – Borussia Mönchengladbach: Finishing And Pressing Issues for Leverkusen In Bosz’ Bundesliga Return (0-1)

 But also: criticized by Ronald Koeman for preferring a naïve style of football.
 Never won a prize as a manager, barring a title in the Dutch second division.
 Not a lot of experience in Europe’s top divisions.
 It is a bit of a gamble from Leverkusen’s sporting director Rudi Völler.
 One thing is certain: it will not be boring to watch Leverkusen’s matches under the guidance of Peter Bosz.

-Bosz usually sets his . . .
+Bosz usually sets his teams up in a 4-3-3 formation with one . . .